 Lake Orion real estate is some of the most expensive in Michigan, although Lake Orion house values don't compare to the most expensive real estate in the U.S.

-Lake Orion is a decidedly white-collar village, with fully 90.77% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lake Orion is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lake Orion who work in management occupations (17.38%), sales jobs (12.85%), and food service (10.86%).
+Lake Orion is a decidedly white-collar village, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lake Orion is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lake Orion who work in management occupations (14.68%), sales jobs (11.01%), and office and administrative support (9.16%).

-Lake Orion is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lake Orion is a great place for families with children to consider.
+First of all, many other families with children live here, making Lake Orion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lake Orion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lake Orion’s overall crime rate is lower than average for the country.

-The per capita income in Lake Orion in 2010 was $45,423, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $181,692 for a family of four.
-However, Lake Orion contains both very wealthy and poor people as well.
+The per capita income in Lake Orion in 2010 was $43,487, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $173,948 for a family of four.

 The most common language spoken in Lake Orion is English.
-Other important languages spoken here include Italian and Greek.
+Other important languages spoken here include Polish and Spanish.